sessamekesh/indigo-tron/README.md

 ## General TODO
 Here's a list of things I still need to do before launching this:
-- [ ] Migrate RenderGroup to SceneGraph2
-  - Create a new type of Renderable that has a cleanup method on itself (instead of on RenderableGroup)
-    - Extend this with LambertRenderable, SolidColor2DRenderable, etc., in the librender / libgamerender modules
-  - Create a SceneNodeAddon (librender) that stores map `Klass<T extends Renderable<any>> => T[]` and method getRenderableList(renderableKlass)
-  - Create a SceneNodeModule (librender) that exposes getRenderables() and getRenderablesOfType(renderKlass) methods for the entire scene graph
 - [ ] Adjust the wall rendering (notes in the wall shader)
-- [ ] Finish migration to new renderable system (RenderGroup etc)
 - [ ] Revamp physics
   - Create a traditional physics engine - simple force / constraints
   - Lightcycles are moved forward with a LightcycleDrivingForce